staticfloat/Sandbox.jl/README.md

 To use more interesting rootfs images, you can either create your own using tools such as [`debootstrap`](https://wiki.debian.org/Debootstrap) or you can pull one from docker by using the `pull_docker_image()` function defined within this package.
 See the [`contrib`](contrib/) directory for examples of both.

 You can also check out the latest releases of the [`JuliaCI/rootfs-images` repository](https://github.com/JuliaCI/rootfs-images/), which curates a collection of rootfs images for use in CI workloads.

+## Multiarch usage

+Sandbox contains facilities for automatically registering `qemu-user-static` interpreters with `binfmt_misc` to support running on multiple architectures.
+As of the time of this writing, this is only supported on when running on a Linux host with the `x86_64`, `aarch64` or `powerpc64le` host architectures.
+The target architectures supported are `x86_64`, `i686`, `aarch64`, `armv7l` and `powerpc64le`.
+Note that while `qemu-user-static` is a marvel of modern engineering, it does still impose some performance penalties, and there may be occasional bugs that break emulation faithfulness.